scrosseye/ELLIPSE-Corpus/README.md

 This repository contains the corpus and the scoring rubric.

+The paper was published in 2023.
+Citation for the work is

+Crossley, S. A., Tian, Y., Baffour, P., Franklin, A., Kim, Y., Morris, W., Benner, B., Picou, A., & Boser, U. (2023).
+Measuring second language proficiency using the English Language Learner Insight, Proficiency and Skills Evaluation (ELLIPSE) Corpus.
+International Journal of Learner Corpus Research, 9 (2), 248-269.

+A pre-print of the paper can be found at https://zenodo.org/records/11217937

 The data is provided under a CC BY-NC-SA 4.0 DEED Attribution-NonCommercial-ShareAlike 4.0 International license (https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)